Building a Just Legal System

 Your support helps the Campaign:

-• work with lawyer volunteers and bar organizations to increase state and federal funding for legal aid
+• work with lawyer volunteers and bar organizations to increase state and federal funding for legal aid; and

-Since 1991, the Oregon legal community has raised more than $33.5 million for legal aid in our annual fund drive.
-The legal community will be coming together again this fall to focus on access to justice.
+The CEJ has raised more than $35 million for legal aid in our annual fund drives over the last 34 years.
+We bring the legal community together to increase access to the justice system.
 Please join us.

 If you would like to get involved, contact CEJ at office@cej-oregon.org or 503-295-8442.
 Thank you for your help!